blaubart69/hashp/README.md

-calculate SHA265 hashed of files in parallel. given a directory. or filename for a single file.
+calculate SHA265 hashes of files in a directory tree.

+#parallel
+#hashing